FINAL THOUGHTS ON VIETNAM

 After the wakeboarding it was back to Hanoi and the next few days were spent trying to catch our breath and waiting for my baggage!
 It was then time to buy a pair of bikes were it would take no length of time for me to learn and even less to crash….TWICE!
 That night was spent with some of the most hospitable people I have ever met where we were given unlimited beer and oysters!

-It was here the real adventure started as we drove over the Hoi Van Pass, made famous by Top Gear a few years before.
-Later we arrived in Hoi An, the tailoring capital of the world where we would enjoy our Castaway Reunion and a few wild nights with the old crowd!
+Here the real adventure started as we drove over the Hoi Van Pass, made famous by Top Gear a few years before.
+Later we arrived in Hoi An, the tailoring capital of the world, where we enjoyed our Castaway Reunion and a few wild nights with the old crowd!

-It was also the place were I would be reunited with my bag which turned out to be someone elses, the chances of seeing mine again were dwindling to say the least!
+It was also the place where I reunited with my bag, which turned out to be someone else’s.
+The chances of seeing mine again were dwindling, to say the least!

 HELPFUL

-On our way to Quy Nhon we stopped at the scene of the My Lai massacre where 500 innocent Vietnam were murdered by some rouge members of the US Army.
-Then as a day of huge contrast we experienced some of the most insane superclubs around, fruit bowl shisha and first class service included!!
+On our way to Quy Nhon, we stopped at the scene of the My Lai massacre, where some rogue members of the US Army murdered 500 innocent Vietnamese.
+Then, in a day of huge contrast, we experienced some of the most insane superclubs, with fruit bowl shisha and first-class service included!

-The roads to Nha Trang were a different level altogether taking you along the best beaches in Vietnam.
-We kept bumping into more locals, one helped us find and talk to a local mechanic and gave us his only pineapple to share – what a place to try your first one.
+The roads to Nha Trang took us along the best beaches in Vietnam.
+We kept bumping into locals.
+One helped us find a local mechanic and gave us his only pineapple to share – what a place to try your first one.

 BROKEN BIKES, AK47S & A STABBING